Import food and drink from the EU to Great Britain

 You can move POAO from Northern Ireland to Great Britain if they’re qualifying Northern Ireland goods.

-From 30 April 2024, new checks at the border on medium BTOM risk goods from the EU will be introduced.
-All medium and low BTOM risk goods must enter through a point of entry that has the relevant border control post.
+Unless the goods are from Ireland, there are checks at the border on medium and low risk goods from the EU.
+Unless they are from Ireland, all goods must enter Great Britain through a point of entry that has the relevant border control post (BCP).

-1. Meat preparations and minced meat must either be deep frozen or come from countries approved to export chilled goods to Great Britain.
+- Meat preparations and minced meat must either be deep frozen or come from countries approved to export chilled goods to Great Britain.
+Minced poultry meat must come from countries approved to export minced poultry meat to Great Britain.

-The following countries are approved to export chilled minced meats, chilled meat preparations and chilled or deep frozen mechanically separated meat (pig or poultry) to Great Britain:
+The following countries are approved to export chilled minced meats, minced poultry meat, chilled meat preparations and chilled or deep frozen mechanically separated meat (pig or poultry) to Great Britain:

 Other countries will need to apply for approval to export these commodities to Great Britain.